Pedestrian Critically Injured in Oxnard Accident

 - Allow more time for pedestrians who may walk more slowly such as the elderly or disabled.

 Oxnard Car Accident & Personal Injury Attorney

 I’m Ed Smith, an Oxnard Personal Injury Attorney.
-If you, or a member of your family has been injured or has died in a pedestrian accident, please call (805) 372-0200 for friendly and free advice.
+If you or a member of your family has been injured or has died in a pedestrian accident, please call our injury lawyers at (805) 372-0200 for friendly and free advice.
 My toll-free line is (800) 404-5400.